How to Buy Items Outright on eBay

-You've probably already noticed the Buy It Now price sometimes located below the minimum or starting bid amount.
+You may have already looked at auctions and seen a Buy It Now price located below the minimum or starting bid amount.
 That little indicator means that if you want the item badly enough, and the Buy It Now price is within your budget, you can end the auction right then and there by buying the item for the stated amount.

 If you decide that you want to buy, scroll down to the bottom of the page and click the Buy It Now button.
 An eBay confirmation page appears.
 If you still want to make the purchase, you can click Confirm to tell eBay that you’re willing to pay the purchase price.
 Then all you have to do is go through the checkout process and pay the seller.

-Before you buy any item from a listing on eBay, check to see whether the seller has the small, red stores icon next to his or her user ID.
-If so, be sure to click the icon before you bid on the item.
-Most sellers run auctions for items to draw people into their eBay stores, where you may be able to find more interesting merchandise you can buy, have the seller put it in the same crate along with your auction item, and save on shipping.
+Most sellers run auctions for items to draw people into their eBay Stores, where you may be able to find more interesting merchandise you can buy, have the seller put it in the same crate along with your auction item, and save on shipping.

 At the center of the eBay Stores hub page, you see a small group of store logos.
 These logos change every few minutes as eBay rotates its anchor stores through the area.
 Store owners pay a considerable amount to have their stores listed as anchor stores.

 An eBay Store displays every active auction or Buy It Now item the seller has placed on the eBay site.